School Services at Rowland Hall

 Food Services Pricing

-Meals at the Lincoln Street cafeteria for Middle School and Upper School students are priced a la carte.
+- Meals at the Lincoln Street Campus cafeteria for Middle School and Upper School students are priced a la carte.

 Comments and suggestions are always welcome.
-Please feel free to contact Dan Menlove, Food Service Director at firstname.lastname@example.org or 801-924-5934.
+Please contact Food Service Director Julia Simonsen at email@example.com or 801-924-5934.

-For more information about our lunch program and what is served daily at Rowland Hall, please click here.
+For more information about our lunch program and daily menu, visit Rowland Hall's page on the Sage website.

 Rowland Hall provides transportation to families requesting bus services, depending upon the geographical location of the student’s residence and the availability of space.
 Door-to-door service will not be offered for any route.
 Service for Beginning School students is conditional—please email Josh Leger for more information.